alexirypinski/surf_forecasting/README.md

 Due to the nature of swell events tending to be quite unique (at least over a period of 5 years), I am extremely worried about overfitting.
 Thus, I'm using L2 weight regularization.
 I'm also training the network using a dropout of 0.2 on the input layer and 0.4 on the other layers.

-I'm trying out the ADAM algorithm to train this network.
+I'm trying out the RMS algorithm to train this network.
 Right now, I am not too worried about tuning the hyperparameters and instead worried about convergence.
+So far, it has been difficult to get the model to break 2300 loss per epoch on the training set.
+On the other hand, this model is certainly not overfitting the data.

-## Perceptron Model 2
+## Perceptron Model 2 -- more neurons and more fun

+I realized that while training my first perceptron model that 6 neurons per hidden layer is not even close to enough neurons to capture the number of pairwise feature combinations -- of which there are 36.
+Many of these pairwise feature combinations are likely to be significant in a dataset with only 6 features.
+Thus, we are compressing our hidden representations by far too much.
+No wonder the first model was underfitting.

-This is a neural network with 5 fully connected hidden layers which are all of size 6.
-Still debugging convergence.
+This is a neural network with 5 fully connected hidden layers which are all of size 36.
+I hope that this model is wide and deep enough to be useful without overfitting.
+As of February 11, 2021, I am still attempting to tune this model's hyperparameters.

 # What are the results?

-As of February 2, 2021 I am still creating presentable representations of the results in matplotlib.
+As of February 10, 2021 I am still creating presentable representations of the results in matplotlib.
 Bear with me.
 I'll have them soon.

 # Future work